Kingsbridge Armory: 2020s proposals

 By October 2022, the NYCEDC was again soliciting proposals for the redevelopment of the Kingsbridge Armory.
 Local community groups advocated for the NYCEDC to allow them to become more involved in the armory's redevelopment New York City Council speaker Adrienne Adams allocated $5 million for the site's development to Pierina Sanchez, the councilperson for the City Council's 14th District, which included the armory.
+Another plan for redevelopment was announced in August 2023, when governor Kathy Hochul and mayor Eric Adams announced that the city and state would give $200 million in grant funds for unspecified renovations of the armory.
+Amid concerns from local business owners who feared being evicted after the armory was redeveloped, the city began soliciting proposals from investors.
+The bids included a proposal by the Northwest Bronx Community and Clergy Coalition to construct spaces for manufacturing, food service, and live performances.